John F. Kennedy Space Center

 Kennedy Space Center's Visitor Complex (previously called Spaceport USA) is open to the public.

-On Sept.
-1, 1961, NASA requested appropriations for initial land purchases on Merritt Island to support the Apollo Lunar Landing Program.
+On 1 September 1961, NASA requested appropriations for initial land purchases on Merritt Island to support the Apollo Lunar Landing Program.
 This land would eventually become the Kennedy Space Center (KSC) we know today.
-The first request was for a 200-square-mile area immediately north and west of existing Cape Canaveral launch pads.
-On March 7, 1962 the Launch Operations Center (LOC) was established as an independent NASA field center located on Merritt Island.
-In November of 1963, President Lyndon Johnson designated the facilities of the Launch Operations Center and Station No. 1 of the Atlantic Missile Range as the John F. Kennedy Space Center.
+The first request was for a 200-square-mi area immediately north and west of existing Cape Canaveral launch pads.
+On 7 March 1962 the Launch Operations Center (LOC) was established as an independent NASA field center located on Merritt Island.
+In November 1963, President Lyndon Johnson designated the facilities of the Launch Operations Center and Station No. 1 of the Atlantic Missile Range (now known as the Eastern Test Range) as the John F. Kennedy Space Center.
 The Air Force subsequently changed the name of the Cape Canaveral Missile Test Annex to Cape Kennedy Air Force Station.

 The well thought-out designs of the Cape Canaveral Spaceport have stood the test of time.
 The story starts with the first basic structures where early NASA program teams were housed on Air Force property at Cape Canaveral.
 For example, Hangar S, built in the 1950s for the Vanguard program at what is now Cape Canaveral Air Force Station (CCAFS), was used by NASA for Mercury and Gemini and then for its unmanned space program.
 It is now a Shuttle operations training facility.
 The nearby Spacecraft Assembly and Checkout Building (formerly Hangar AE) is home to KSC's Expendable Launch Vehicle (ELV) Program's upgraded Launch Vehicle Data Center.
 The Center allows engineers to monitor voice, data and video systems that support ELV missions.